Treatment for Severe Cases of Depression

-The Neuroscience Center at Lakeside was established to provide patients with safe and effective therapy that can treat the symptoms of a multitude of treatment-resistant psychological illnesses.
-Electro Convulsive Therapy (ECT) has been shown to be effective in severely depressed patients when medications were not.
-Despite advances in other methods of treating mental disorders, ECT remains the most effective, fastest and safest option in many cases.
-Lakeside also offers Transcranial Magnetic Stimulation (TMS), which has proven an effective treatment for depression.
+The Neuroscience Center at Lakeside Behavioral Health System was established to provide patients with evidence-based therapy for treatment-resistant psychological illnesses.
+Electroconvulsive Therapy (ECT) has been shown to provide relief in severely depressed patients when medications were not sufficient in treating symptoms.
+Lakeside Behavioral Health System also offers Transcranial Magnetic Stimulation (TMS), which has also been shown to lessen the symptoms of severe depression.

 Transcranial Magnetic Stimulation

 In 2011, the Neuroscience Center at Lakeside began providing Transcranial Magnetic Stimulation (TMS) therapy for the treatment of depression.
 This outpatient procedure is performed under the supervision of an attending psychiatrist while the patient is awake and alert, with most treatment regimens administered for four to six weeks.

 Since the late 1990s, physicians have used TMS to treat Major Depressive Disorder in adult patients who have failed to achieve satisfactory improvement from antidepressant medications.
 TMS involves the use of concise pulsed magnetic fields to stimulate nerve cells in the brain.
 This non-drug, non-systemic alternative antidepressant has been proven to be well-tolerated and has no adverse effects on memory or ability to concentrate.
 The most common side effects associated with TMS Therapy are scalp pain or discomfort at the site of application.

 CAPTION: If you would like additional details, watch our video to learn more about our transcranial magnetic stimulation program.

 Levels of Care

 By offering multiple levels of care, Lakeside Behavioral Health System as an ECT treatment center, is able to better serve our patients and their family members wherever they may be on the journey to recovery.